jakobib/angularjs2014/angularjs-library-services.md

 </html>
 ```

 will display every index-item `value` of the `data` scope, if the subfield `data.id` exists for the specific item.
 So `foo` and `bar` would be added to the list.
 Combined with the option to reuse other prebuilt modules, this greatly enriches the possibilities of DOM-manipulation.
-A lot of useful modules can be found at <http://ngmodules.org/>.
+Many useful modules can be found at <http://ngmodules.org/>.

 # Modules for embedding library services